packit/packit/README.md

 ## Current status

-Work has bagun on the MVP.
+Work has begun on the MVP.

 ## Usage